 No organization is insured against workplace violence.
 The cost of such incidents to organizations is astounding.
-It is impossible to overstate workplace violence costs because a single incident can have far-reaching consequences.
-The loss of life or physical or psychological impact felt by the victim and the victim's family, friends, and coworkers.
-The decrease of productivity and morale that spans through an organization after an incident.
-And the reputational damage is done to a business once the news is released to the public.
+It is impossible to overestimate workforce safety because a single incident can have far-reaching consequences: the loss of life or physical or psychological impact felt by the victim and the victim's family, friends, and coworkers; the decrease of productivity and morale that spans through an organization after an incident; and the damage to a business's reputation once the news is released to the public.

 Workplace violence affects other aspects as well.
 The pervasive impact on organizations and individuals is wide-ranging and can include:

 - Psychological damage

 - Productivity hindrances

 There are many theories about the causes of workplace violence.
 However, one needs to be very cautious when profiling or stereotyping individuals or organizations.
 The presence of any of the factors does not warrant a violent act.
 Nevertheless, an incident can be the result of any or a combination of these factors.

 Remember – violence or threats of violence in any form is unacceptable workplace behavior.
 It should not be tolerated and must be addressed immediately.

 Implementing strategies and step-by-step plans will ensure that your company is as prepared as possible.
 You need to take a look at the possible threats that could affect your staff, then make plans to eradicate them.

 See below for several suggestions on integrating things such as disaster planning, workplace safety, and emergency preparedness at your organization.

 What Is the Purpose of National Preparedness Month?